 - Excessive self-consciousness

-- Cold, clammy or sweaty hands or extremities, sometimes over-heated
+- Cold, clammy, or sweaty hands or extremities, sometimes over-heating

 - Difficulty writing, speaking, walking, performing in front of others